Can I Be Fired If I’m on Disability?

 If terminated while on disability, employees should determine whether accommodation was requisite and not provided, and then consult with a disability lawyer.

-If you have questions about your rights under BC employment and human rights law, or feel you were wrongfully terminated and discriminated against, contact Preszler Law for a free consultation.
+If you have questions about your rights under BC employment and human rights law, or feel you were wrongfully terminated and discriminated against, contact Preszler Injury Lawyers for a free consultation.
 We are an established long term disability law firm that represents clients throughout British Columbia.

 Our goal is to provide our clients with sound legal guidance that gets positive results.
-Protect your rights and optimize your chances of success by partnering with Preszler Law Firm.
+Protect your rights and optimize your chances of success by partnering with Preszler Injury Lawyers.